terraform-google-modules/terraform-example-foundation/2-environments/README.md

    chmod 755 ./tf-wrapper.sh
    ```
 1. Rename `terraform.example.tfvars` to `terraform.tfvars` and update the file with values from your environment and bootstrap (you can re-run `terraform output` in the 0-bootstrap directory to find these values).
 See any of the envs folder [README.md](./envs/production/README.md) files for additional information on the values in the `terraform.tfvars` file.
 1. To enable [Assured Workloads](https://cloud.google.com/assured-workloads) in the production folder, rename `./envs/production/assured_workload.auto.example.tfvars` to `./envs/production/assured_workload.auto.tfvars` and update the file with values from your environment.
-See the envs production folder [README.md](./envs/production/README.md) file for additional information on the values in the `terraform.tfvars` file.
+See the envs production folder [README.md](./envs/production/README.md) file for additional information on the values in the `terraform.tfvars` file. **Only enable Assured Workloads if you have successfully completed** the [onboarding process](https://cloud.google.com/assured-workloads/docs/create-folder#create_a_new_folder) for the folder created in a previous execution of the foundation. **Assured Workload is a paid service.** see **Pricing** section in the [documentation](https://cloud.google.com/assured-workloads).
 1. Commit changes.
    ```
    git add .